codefellows-seattle-javascript-401d21/29-component-composition/lab-ender/README.md

 Fill in the `title` and `content` fields and press `create note`
 #### Deleting a note:
 Press `delete` on the note you wish to delete.
+#### Updating a note:
+Double click on the note you wish to update.
+Edit the title or content.
+Click the `update note` button.